-47. Defendant Ken Cuccinelli is the Acting Director of United States Citizenship & Immigration Services, the component of DHS that oversees most adjustments and that is responsible for promulgating the Rule.
-President Trump appointed him to this role in June 2019 without seeking Senate confirmation, after the abrupt forced resignation of his predecessor, Lee Francis Cissna.
-Defendant Cuccinelli is sued in his official capacity.
+49. Defendant Ken Cuccinelli is the Senior Official Performing the Duties of the Director, United States Citizenship and Immigration Services, the component of DHS that oversees most adjustments.
+President Trump appointed him to his role as Acting Director of USCIS June 2019 without seeking Senate confirmation after the abrupt forced resignation of his predecessor, Lee Francis Cissna, despite the fact that Cuccinelli did not at the time serve in a subordinate position within USCIS.
+Defendant Cuccinelli is sued in his official capacity.10